raspberrypilearning/teachers-guide/physical-setup.md

 # Physical classroom setup

-So you've got a class set of Raspberry Pis.
+So you've got a class set of Raspberry Pis?
 It's time to unbox them and get your students exploring Linux and physical computing.
 You have a few main options when using Raspberry Pis in a classroom, which are detailed below.

 ## Option 1 - Use existing infrastructure